Parameter-wise co-clustering for high-dimensional data: Real Data Analyses

-We consider the Jester dataset used by \cite{goldberg01} and use this to compare the non-id co-clustering method with traditional co-clustering.
-Users gave 100 jokes a continuous rating from -10 to +10.
-A total of 7200 users rated all 100 jokes.
-We took a random sample of 2000 to make up our dataset.
-The non-id model was fitted for 1 to 25 groups in lines and 1 to 7 groups for means and variances in columns.
-Traditional co-clustering was performed for 1 to 25 groups in lines and 1 to 10 groups in columns.
+A subset of the Jester dataset used by \cite{goldberg01} is used to compare parameter-wise co-clustering and traditional co-clustering.
+The data consist of 100 jokes rated on a ``continuous" scale from $-10$ to $10$.
+A total of 7200 users rated all 100 jokes, and a random sample of 2000 of these users is considered herein.